Olan1ke/Deforestation_Sql_Project/README.md

 Insights: No significance difference in over the years in percentage change in forest area compare to land area.this shows that there was successful conservation efforts in all the country over the years.

+Note: The "percentage change in forest area compared to the total land area" represents how much the forest area has changed relative to the total land area over a given period of time.

 -- Question 7: How does the forest area vary across each year?